pcdelcampon/ClusterCarac/README.md

-# clusterCarac
+# ClusterCarac
-Función para caracterizar variables categóricas por clases.
-Por ahora incluye `cluster_carac_quali`.
+Function to characterize categorical variables by classes using V-test statistics and p-values.
+Currently includes `cluster_carac_quali`.